fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What is the difference between professional grade software development and amateur grade?

 > don't you think that culutural fit is just big lie ?

 > How do I fool everyone into believing that I am a superstar-developer?